csdwren/DRN/README.md

 ## Getting Started
-We have placed our pre-training models in `./logs/Rain100H_inter7_intra7` and `./logs/Rain100L_inter7_intra7` respectively.
+We have placed our pre-trained models in `./logs/`.
 You can test these pre-trained models directly.

 ### 1) Testing